solid-stack/expressively/README.md

 To clear the static cache use `res.clearCache()` or `require('expressively').clearCache()`.
 This method return a promise that is resolved when the cache files are deleted.

+If configs.optimize is false, the cache will not be used.

 ### Configs